- Understanding the Popularity Behind Venmo

 There are multiple ways through which Venmo makes money – ways that the brand is going to use more extensively since it is not presently in a high-profit state.

 Here are the ones which you can incorporate in your Venmo like application –

 1. Credit Card Payment Charges

-Venmo charges a 3% transaction fees when payment is made through credit card as opposed to a debit card transaction.
-By incorporating this monetization model in your P2P payment app, you will not just become the recipient of a steady income but would also be able to cut down on the losses that you might face when the credit card payment doesn’t go through.
+Venmo charges a 3% transaction fee when payment is made through credit card as opposed to a debit card transaction.
+By incorporating this monetization model in your P2P payment wallet app, you will not just become the recipient of a steady income but would also be able to cut down on the losses that you might face when the credit card payment doesn’t go through.

 2. Faster Money Transfer Charges

-Venmo charges a fixed amount from all app users who wish to avail the fast money transfer facility.
-What happens is that usually, Venmo takes some two or three days to transfer money to the users’ bank account but when the user agrees to pay additional amount to expedite the transfer the money transfer time shortens to a great extent.
+Venmo charges a fixed amount from all app users who wish to avail the fast peer to peer money transfer facility.
+What happens is that usually, Venmo takes some two or three days to transfer money to the users’ bank account but when the user agrees to pay an additional amount to expedite the P2P money transfers, the money transfer time shortens to a great extent.